fausa/fausa/README.md

 - 🤔 I’m looking to always learn more
 - 💬 Ask me for unique or new ideas or solutions.
 - 📫 How to reach me: afaus@sandiego.edu
 - ⚡ Fun fact: I see the world through a different lens, which helps me problem solve when resources and time are limited.
-Real world has taught me we don't always have access to every tool or unlimited data